Meningococcal vaccine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using any medicines that weaken your immune system such as steroids, chemotherapy, or radiation.
+- Some medicines can affect how the meningococcal vaccine works.
+Tell your doctor if you are using any medicines that weaken your immune system, such as cancer medicines, radiation treatment, or steroids.

 Warnings While Using This Medicine